chef-boneyard/welcome_bot/README.md

 # WelcomeBot

 The welcome bot comments on the Github Issues and PRs of first time users at a organization level.
-It does so by keeping a running list of the user names of all users that have opened a PRs and Issues against a repo in your organization.
+It does so by keeping a running list of the github usernames of all users that have opened a PRs and Issues against a repo in your organization.
 Each list is stored in AWS DynamoDB so that no state is stored in the application itself.

 ## Configuration